-New Nanotechnology Imaging (image) Carnegie Institution Share Print E-Mail Caption Highly coherent X-rays from synchrotron sources can be used for imaging nanomaterials in 3-D at tens of nanometer of spatial resolution.
+New Nanotechnology Imaging (image) Carnegie Institution for Science Share Print E-Mail Caption Highly coherent X-rays from synchrotron sources can be used for imaging nanomaterials in 3-D at tens of nanometer of spatial resolution.
 This image shows a monochromatic hard X-rays patterns from a single crystal gold particle, which produces a speckle-like fringe image.
 Inverting such "diffraction images" under certain conditions can result in a high-resolution distribution of the electron density (amplitude) and strain of the lattice structure (phase shift).
 Credit Image courtesy Wenge Yang Usage Restrictions None Share Print E-Mail Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.